-1. Dr. Mrunalini Chunduri has a Ph.D. and M.Phil in Telugu language from Osmania University.
+- 1. Dr. Mrunalini Chunduri has a Ph.D. and M.Phil in Telugu language from Osmania University.
 Dr. Mrunalini was a member of the Board of Studies at University of Hyderabad, Dravidian University and Dr. B.R.
 Ambedkar Open University.
 She guided 16 Ph.D. students and 34 M.Phil degree students.
 She published 20 books.
 She has several recognitions in the areas of Academics and Research.
-She travelled around the world extensively to present papers on Telugu literature in conferences.

-- 2. Dr. G. Lakshami Narayana has an M.Phil and Ph.D. in Sanskrit and Telugu.
+She travelled around the world extensively to present papers on Telugu literature in conferences. - 2.
+Dr. G. Lakshmi Narayana has an M.Phil and Ph.D. in Sanskrit and Telugu.
 Dr. Narayana is a gold medalist and besides teaching at UofSA, also guest lectures at other universities. - 3.
 Dr. Addanki Srinivas has a Ph.D. in Telugu from the Andhra University.
 He has published more than 40 books and presented at hundreds of conferences and seminars.
-He has held teaching positions at University of Hyderabad and IIT-Hyderabad.

-Programs of Instruction
+He has held teaching positions at University of Hyderabad and IIT-Hyderabad. - 4.
+Dr. Ch.
+Lakshamana Chakravarty did M.A., M.Phil. and Ph.D.
+He has mentored and served as an advisor to 1 Ph.D. student.
+He is a well-known literary critic in Telugu speaking states.
+As a critic, he published 8 books and edited 4 books.
+He received many awards: Maharishi Badayan Vyas Samman (Rashtrapati Award), 2010 Sahitya Vimarsa Puraskaram', by Potti Sriramulu Telugu University, for the book 'Lakshmanarekha', Kolakaluri Bhageerathi Vimarsha Puraskaram, and Sahrudaya Sahitya Vimarsha Puraskaram for the book Pratibimbam.

+PROGRAMS OF INSTRUCTION